“And [Allah] has not laid upon you in religion any hardship.”

 Who is Eligible to Receive Fidya?

-Fidya has to be given to the poor people who do not have the means to access Suhoor and Iftar meals.
-It is specified for those living in conditions of absolute poverty without the financial strength to source daily meals.
-Those facing challenges to their survival because of food scarcity can accept this donation.
+Fidya has to be given to the poor people who have no means to access Suhoor and Iftar meals.
+It is specified for those living in conditions of poverty without any financial strength to source day-to-day meals.
+Many children living in poor circumstances can also benefit from Fidya donations.

-How Much is Fidya for Ramadan?
+How Much is Fidya for Ramadan 2026?

 “As for an old man who is unable to fast, after Anas (may Allah be pleased with him) grew old, for one or two years he fed a poor person with bread and meat, and he did not fast.”
+[Bukhari]

-Fidya in Ramadan 2024 is somewhere near £4 or £5.
+Fidya in Ramadan 2026 is somewhere near £4 or £5.
 Charity Meals is currently accepting Fidya donations for £4 per day on behalf of one person.
 Fidya calculation for the whole month of Ramadan would amount to £120.
 This sum provides two meals to a needy person for each missed fast.

-Charity Meals is a world hunger charity delivering food packs and hot meals in deprived areas.
+Charity Meals is a world hunger charity delivering food packs and hot meals in the world’s most deprived areas.
 Our team will use your Fidya or Kaffarah payments to give vital food to those who need it most.
 Donate Fidya to Charity Meals and give the gift of nutritious meals to those suffering from hunger this Ramadan.

 Make a Donation